ashishpatel1992/RTOS-Scheduler-Simulation/README.md

 # RTOS Task Scheduler Simulator

 This program is a scheduler simulation for Real Time Operating System (RTOS).
 It takes input as periodic, aperiodic and sporadic tasks and simulate using C Programming language.
-It uses C99 compiler.

 ## 1. File structure layout